bmac3/residual-matrix-transformer/README.md

 # Running Code

-Running `dvc repro` run a pipeline that downloads/tokenizes data and trains a transformer and rmt model.
+Running `dvc repro` from the command line will run a pipeline that downloads/tokenizes data and trains a transformer and rmt model.
 The results are logged using tensorboard.
 The training setup can be tweeked by changing relavent variables in `params.yaml`.